 The last main area covered in the video was research.
-Students were beginning research as early as the fall of their freshman year.
+Students begin research as early as the fall of their freshman year.

 Dorm Life in Notre Dame

-Another area of Notre Dame which their Catholic faith is very prominent is the dorms.
-Rectors are in charge of each dorm; those rectors can be a priest or a nun depending on whether you live in a girls or guys dorms.
+Another area of Notre Dame in which the Catholic faith is very prominent is the dorms.
+Rectors are in charge of each dorm; those rectors can be a priest or a nun depending on whether you live in a girl’s or guys’ dorms.

 Living in the dorms along with the students are 2 assistant rectors, 2 graduate students, and an RA in each hallway which is always a Notre Dame senior.

 Each dorm has a chapel and holds masses two times a week (130 total masses in a year overall), but you are not required by any means to go.